Authors of section

 1. External fixation with Schanz pins and tubular frames

-2. The Ilizarov ring fixator anchored with tensioned wires
+2. The ring fixator anchored with tensioned wires

 3. Hybrid ring fixators (anchored with both tensioned wires and Schanz pins)

-These frames must provide stability as in any other fracture fixation situation.
-If there is a question of stability (loosening or infection) then they must be replaced.
+These fixators must provide stability as in any other fracture fixation situation.
+If there is a problem with stability (loosening or infection) then the fixator must be replaced.

 Internal fixation with plates or nails

-Plates and nails involve metallic implants in the site of infection.
-They may compromise successful treatment of infection.
-They should be used with caution in an infected wound.
-In some cases with early, or mild, infection, these internal fixation devices may be retained, or, perhaps more safely, be removed and temporarily replaced with external fixation.
-Then, once infection is completely resolved, plates or nails might be considered for reconstruction of the now-uninfected fracture site.
+The use of plates and nails will mean that metallic implants are present at the site of infection.
+This may compromise successful treatment of infection.
+These implants should therefore be used with caution in an infected wound.
+In some cases, with early, or mild, infection, these internal fixation devices may be retained.
+In most cases they should be removed and temporarily replaced with external fixation.
+Then, once infection is completely resolved, plates or nails may be considered for reconstruction of the now-uninfected fracture site.
 As with external fixation, any retained plates, or nails, must provide stability.
 If there is any question of instability because of loosening, or poor bone contact, then the fixation must be revised.

 7. Fracture reconstruction

-Control of infection, and restoration of stability should be achieved before definitive wound closure.
-Once inflamation and suppuration have ceased, and fixation is stable, the next step, especially if there is a defect or impaired healing is considered likely, is wound closure with local or free flaps, according to the “reconstructive ladder” model advocated by plastic surgeons.
-Definitive bone reconstruction may be more successful under a healthy, closed wound.
-Alternatively, traction histogenesis and papineau grafting (see below) may be carried out with an open wound.
+Eradication of infection and restoration of stability should be achieved before definitive wound closure.
+Wound closure can occur with local or free flaps, according to the “reconstructive ladder” model advocated by plastic surgeons.
+Definitive bone reconstruction can only occur with a healthy, closed wound.

 infection